 In the court system, your case awaits resolution by a Judge systematically burdened with hundreds of cases.
 In Mediation, your case merits singular attention by a Mediator focused on guiding the parties to a negotiated, mutually beneficial settlement of their dispute.

 Systematically mired in litigation or expeditiously completed in Mediation.
 Which would you choose?

 Kirk Granier is a retired State District Judge (1997-2008) and retired United States Circuit Military Judge USAF Reserve (1998-2006).
-He received a Masters Degree in Judicial Studies from the University of Nevada, National Judicial College as well as dual professional certifications in Judicial Development for General Jurisdiction Trial Skills (2001) and for Alternative Dispute Resolution Skills (2007).
+He received a Masters Degree in Judicial Studies from the University of Nevada Graduate School and National Judicial College as well as dual professional certifications in Judicial Development for General Jurisdiction Trial Skills (2001) and for Alternative Dispute Resolution Skills (2007).
 He also earned three professional certificates in Civil Mediation and completed one Course in Advanced Mediation Techniques from the National Judicial College at the University of Nevada where he served as a Faculty Facilitator for the Civil Mediation course.
 He is dual listed as a Civil Mediator plus Child Custody and Visitation Mediator with the Alternative Dispute Resolution Section of the Louisiana State Bar Association.